gabormojzes/raspberrypi-dht-reader/README.md

 # Raspberry Pi DHT11/DHT22 Reader

+A Python class for reading temperature and humidity data from DHT11/DHT22 sensors via GPIO.

-This project has been tested on a Raspberry Pi 5, with both Ubuntu Server version 23.10 (64-bit) and Raspberry Pi OS (64-bit) (Debian version: 12) operating systems.
+This project has been tested on a Raspberry Pi 5 running Ubuntu Server 24.04.3 LTS (64-bit).

-Python version used: 3.11.6
+Python version used: 3.12.3
-gpiod version used: 2.1.3, available at https://pypi.org/project/gpiod/
+gpiod version used: 2.4.0, available at https://pypi.org/project/gpiod/

 ### How to use
 ```